How to Form a Tennessee LLC in 10 Steps

 1. Choose Your Company Name.

 Choosing your business name will be an important step on your journey toward becoming an LLC.
 You need to choose a name that no other LLC or business is able to legally use.
 At the very minimum, no other business should be able to use it in the State of Tennessee.
-For a fee, allow SunDoc to run your name search on your behalf.
-You can also check out our article Is My Business Name Available? for help conducting name searches on your own.
-Finally, keep in mind that you should reference the USPTO website to check for any registered trademarks on the name you’ve chosen too.
+For a fee, allow SunDoc to run your name search or reserve your name on your behalf.
+You can also run your own name search.
+Finally, keep in mind that you should check for any registered trademarks on the name you’ve chosen too.